2021 Impact Factor: 2.866

 Prehospital and Disaster Medicine (PDM) is a peer-reviewed health and medical journal that has been published for more than thirty years.
-PDM is sponsored by, and the official publication of, the World Association of Disaster and Emergency Medicine (WADEM).
+PDM the official publication of the World Association of Disaster and Emergency Medicine (WADEM).
 The journal is published by Cambridge University Press (CUP) on behalf of WADEM.

 PDM is currently indexed by the US National Library of Medicine in the PubMed database, SCOPUS (Science Citation Index Journal and Country Rank), and the ESCI (Emerging Sources Citation Index) of the Thomson Reuters Web of Science.
 To assure highest standards in publication of scientific content, PDM supports and follows international standards for peer review of all material that may be used as an authoritative citation or reference.
 PDM is a signatory with the International Committee of Medical Journal Editors (ICJME) and the Committee on Publication Ethics (COPE).